 The Grange Law Committee urges that the traditional opening and closing ceremonies or the approved alternative opening and closing ceremonies always be used.
-At all levels our Granges enjoy the fraternal and lodge classification under the IRS tax status, it is vital that these ceremonies be followed so no Grange jeopardizes their Granges Internal Revenue Service (IRS) status.
-It is also recommended that the National Grange investigate whether steps must be taken to ensure that the use of alternative titles are acceptable.
-The Grange Law Committee further urges that recitation of the verbal portions of either the traditional opening and closing, or the approved alternative opening and closing ceremonies, must be used, regardless of whether or not that Grange can regularly follow the physical performance portions of these ceremonies, because at a bare minimum, these verbal recitations are necessary in order to legally conduct business as a Grange.
+Granges at all levels enjoy the fraternal and lodge classification under the Internal Revenue Service (IRS) tax code.
+It is vital that these ceremonies be used so no Grange jeopardizes their IRS status, if they are ever audited.
+Encourage that National and State Granges stay up to date on the interpretations of the qualifications for fraternal and lodge classifications under the IRS code.
+The Grange Law Committee further urges that recitation of the verbal portions of either the traditional opening and closing or the approved alternative opening and closing ceremonies must be used, regardless of whether or not that Grange can regularly follow the physical performance portions of these ceremonies, because at a bare minimum, these verbal recitations are necessary in order to legally conduct business as a Grange.

-We further urge that State and National Grange leaders exercise wide discretion, common sense and positive encouragement as well as tolerance, respect and a little humility among local Grange members when grappling with these issues.
+We further urge that State and National Grange leaders exercise wide discretion, common sense, and positive encouragement as well as tolerance, respect, and a little humility among local Grange members when grappling with these issues.
 Shaming or lecturing our fellow Grange members in a condescending manner about either their preference not to follow all of our traditions or their demands that we follow those traditions without exception, will never lead to the growth and development of the Order.
-For as Brother William Saunders, the first Master of the National Grange and the author of the Preamble to the National Grange Constitution, wrote to us in 1873, "...hence we have a ceremony...which binds us in mutual fraternity as with a band of iron; but although its influence is so powerful, its application is as gentle as that of the silken thread that binds a wreath of flowers."
+As Brother William Saunders, the first Master of the National Grange and the author of the Preamble to the National Grange Constitution, wrote to us in 1873, "...hence we have a ceremony...which binds us in mutual fraternity as with a band of iron; but although its influence is so powerful, its application is as gentle as that of the silken thread that binds a wreath of flowers."